lm3nitro/Projects/New/Scapy/Continuous SYN.md

 ![Pasted image 20241006160651](https://github.com/user-attachments/assets/f9579558-713c-4e83-845c-8e5ef8e3c085)

-Since the script was going to loop for ever I broke the loop by Ctrl+c.

 ## Summary:

 After executing the script, I was able to see the traffic in real time.
-I could also see that everytime the firewall received a SYN packet it responded with a RST.
+I could also see that every time the firewall received a SYN packet it responded with a RST packet.
 A firewall will usually respond in this manner for several reasons:

 + The destination port is closed or not open for connections
 + The traffic does not meet the firewall's security policies or rules